th3worst4/qrCode-generator/README.md

 1) If you have ran the relese project it will be at bin/final.png
 2) If you have run the debug project it will be at debug/final.png

-Either of this options, you will see an "out.png" file.
-This is an exact copy of the generated QR Code, but on 1:1 scale (21x21 px).
-Don't worry about it, you can delete this if you want.

 ## Be aware this is still an ongoing project

 As an ongoing project, the code lacks the Reed Solomon correction code.
 Then none decoder can detect and transmit the data yet.